-ALWAYS stay near the gas oven/stove when using this.
+ALWAYS stay near the gas oven when using the grill function and the oven.

-VERY IMPORTANT: Never use the gas stove or -oven with closed cabin doors and hatches and make sure to have airflow and ventilation in the main cabin when using the gas systems.
+Never use the gas stove or -oven with closed doors and hatches and make sure to have airflow and ventilation in the main cabin when using the gas systems.